Health in Mongolia: Potential future impact of climate change on health

-Mongolia, a vast, landlocked country in Central Asia, is experiencing climate change impacts at a faster rate than the global average.
+Mongolia, a vast, landlocked country in East Asia, is experiencing climate change impacts at a faster rate than the global average.
 One of the most severe consequences is the increasing frequency and intensity of dzuds, extreme winter events involving heavy snow, freezing rain, or prolonged cold.
 The 2023–2024 dzud affected about 90% of the national territory and killed more than 5.9 million livestock, representing over 9% of the national herd.

 Climate-related environmental changes have direct and indirect consequences for health and livelihoods: